 We Build Paths to Advanced Degrees

 For more than 20 years the Ronald E. McNair Postbaccalaureate Achievement Program at St. Edward’s has had an amazing success rate of helping students from underrepresented segments of society pursue master’s and doctoral degrees.
 To date, more than 200 students have participated in our McNair Scholars program and 25 have earned PhDs and over 135 have earned other graduate degrees.
 Financed by the U.S. Department of Education and St. Edward’s, the program funds faculty-directed research, academic counseling and tutoring, GRE exam preparation, assistance with selecting and applying to graduate school, and more.

 We're also leveraging dynamic online learning technologies and innovative course design with a new vision for our graduate programs including our new online Doctorate of Education (Ed.D.) in Leadership and Higher Education.
 Students in this program gain the knowledge, skills, and abilities to identify critical issues challenging all aspects of post-secondary education.
 The unique curriculum allows students to conduct practice-based dissertation research while completing their coursework.

 We Prepare Next-Level STEM Graduates

 STEM graduates who can adapt and innovate in a climate of change are pivotal for success in the 4th Industrial Revolution.
 Our National Science Foundation-funded Institute for Interdisciplinary Science (i4) focuses on increasing students’ readiness for this global revolution brought on by smart technology.
 The institute builds skills in interdisciplinary sciences, informatics and emerging technologies.
 Students can tap into paid summer research internships, tuition awards for STEM courses not offered at St. Edward’s; events and keynote speakers; networking with employers and graduate programs; and more.

-We’re a Top Transfer-Friendly University
+We're a Veteran and Transfer-Friendly University